spencer-shadley/completed-class/17-NoSQL/1-tuesday-mongodb/activities/03-Ins-Operators/README.md

 db.animals.updateOne({ name: 'Speckle' }, { $set: { name: 'Specks' } });
 ```

-- Notes

-  - If we did not use `$set` it would remove all unspecified fields.
+- Note if we did not use `$set` it would remove all unspecified fields.

-  - `update` above will only update the first entry it matches.

-- To update multiple entries, you need to add `{multi: true}`

 ### Updating Many Items